CDCgov/Rnssp/README.md

 This is a basic example which shows you how to:

-- use the `Rnssp` package to create an NSSP user profile
+- use the `Rnssp` package to create a user profile
-- and use the NSSP user profile to pull data from ESSENCE via the ESSENCE API
+- and use the user profile to pull data from an API (here the ESSENCE API)

 ``` r